March 6, 2013

 While 30-to-40 percent of all people have the versions of HLA-DQ that increase the risk for celiac disease, only about one percent of the U.S. population, or about two million people, actually gets the disease.
 While genetic proclivity makes us susceptible, some kind of other immunological trigger is required to kick the disease into gear.

-23andMe reports on four genetic variants that contribute to a person’s genetic risk for celiac disease.
-Risk factors other than the SNPs 23andMe reports include having European ancestry, family history of celiac disease and a personal history of other autoimmune disorders.
+Along with certain genetic markers, the risk factors for celiac include having European ancestry, a family history of celiac disease and a personal history of other autoimmune disorders.

 Amick Boone is a freelance writer who’s written about health and life sciences for nearly 10 years.
 When she’s not at her computer, she’s usually in motion – doing yoga, riding her bike or traveling.